Ryan Dungey: 2007

-His first full year in the professional ranks started in the 250 East Supercross.
-No one expected much from the No. 62 factory Suzuki rider, and it wouldn't be the first time he would be underestimated.
-Right out of the gate, Dungey schooled the field and won his first-ever professional Supercross race.
-He would struggle the rest of the Supercross season, either winning or going down trying.
+His first full year in the professional ranks started in the AMA Supercross 250 East division.
+While Dungey won his debut professional Supercross race, he would struggle the rest of the Supercross season, either winning or going down trying.
 He bounced back at Round 5 with his second career win.
 He finished third in round 6 and won the final round of the Supercross East series for fifth overall.
-At the season finale Dave Coombs East–West Shootout in Las Vegas Ryan won by 4.7 seconds over second-place Jake Weimer.
+At the season finale Dave Coombs East–West Shootout in Las Vegas, Ryan won by 4.7 seconds over second-place Jake Weimer.
 Ryan was named 2007 Supercross rookie of the year.

 In his first full season of AMA Motocross, Dungey would place 3–3 in Round 1 for his first professional career podium.
 Showing his consistency, Ryan would place a 4–4 in round 2, 3–3 in round 3 and 5–4 in round 4 and wind up on the podium a total of 4 times.
 Despite leaving the series due to an injury, he finished fifth for the season.